 Forging Strong Workplace Relationships with Cross-Functional Departments Can Yield a Symbiotic Relationship

 The glass sponge relies on shrimp (an entirely different species similar to your colleagues down the hall).
 But it is this very fact that shrimp are completely different that allows the sponge to build its remarkable glass skeleton.
 A Venus Sponge does not clean itself, nor does it tidy up the sponge next door.
 It needs help.
 As do you.
 You, and your team, are probably missing a needed skill set (or perspective) which can likely be found in a different department or team member within your organization.
 What do you need?
 What can you offer your workplace partners in exchange?
 Symbiotic relationships can be found in today’s new world of work.
 In fact, to thrive in an age of global change, one must seek out as many mutually beneficial relationships with different people (or groups) as possible.
 And, even though, working with others who differ from you may cause a bit of discomfort, there is something to be valued in the exchange.
 Diversity of thought (the backbone of what if) is one such result.
-Persevering under challenging circumstances may be wearisome, but the output can yield incredible innovation – just like the Venus Flower Basket.
+Persevering under challenging circumstances may be wearisome, but the output can yield magnificent results – just like the Venus Flower Basket.

 Nature-inspired innovation.
 It doesn’t get better than that.